diegopolancolahoz/diegopolancolahoz.github.io/_pages/contact.md

   <p style="font-size: 1.2em;">I’d be happy to connect with you</p>
 </div>

-<p>You can reach out for questions, academic collaboration, or just to connect.</p>
+<p>Thank you for visiting my academic website.
+If you're interested in my research, teaching, or potential collaborations, I’d love to hear from you.</p>

 <p>Email: <a href="mailto:Diego.Polanco-Lahoz@ttu.edu">Diego.Polanco-Lahoz@ttu.edu</a><br />
 LinkedIn: <a href="https://www.linkedin.com/in/diegopolancolahoz" target="_blank">linkedin.com/in/diegopolancolahoz</a></p>

+<p>Feel free to reach out with questions, ideas, or opportunities!</p>